 Generally Creators own Intellectual Property which they create and they are typically free to disseminate this Intellectual Property, publish or conduct performances based on it, or to pursue its Commercialisation except as described in section 5 of Intellectual Property Policy version 2 – commencement date 24th April 2018.
 Creators may, if they wish, pursue commercialisation through the TTO based on a mutually agreed, written framework.
 In each such case the Institute would expect to share in any commercial benefits that might be generated from the commercialisation of the Creator-owned Intellectual Property in question.

-The Institute requires access to all data/results of any research carried out or generated using Institute resources.
+The university requires access to all data/results of any research carried out or generated using university resources.

-The Technology Transfer office will develop a suitable plan for the protection and exploitation of the Institute Intellectual Property including identifying potential fields of application and potential licensees and/or the opportunity to create a spin-out company through which to commercialise the IP.
-The Institute encourages Institute staff to consider commercialising Intellectual Property they have created potentially through a start-up company or other means.
-When the start-up is based on the Institute IP, the company would be regarded as a spin-out company of the Institute.
+The Technology Transfer office will develop a suitable plan for the protection and exploitation of the University Intellectual Property including identifying potential fields of application and potential licensees and/or the opportunity to create a spin-out company through which to commercialise the IP.
+The university encourages university staff to consider commercialising Intellectual Property they have created potentially through a start-up company or other means.
+When the start-up is based on the university IP, the company would be regarded as a spin-out company of the university.